NeuroDataDesign/orange-panda-f16s17/eeg_data/data_questions.md

 7. There are some par. objects left blank in the CMI_share folder .mat files.
 Were they left like that intentionally?

 8. Where does the actual resting eyetracking data end and the visual begin, and will the 2 files be eventually separated?

+9. In the paper, it said there were .csv files available if wanting to process the data via languages other than MATLAB.
+Are these available right now?

+10. What is the exact different in pre-processing between reduced and full .mat files?